 - Use assessment data to support a planned evaluation of the Senior Experience (possibly next year).

-- Make learning outcomes and assessment more visible on deparment or university webpages.
+- Make learning outcomes and assessment more visible on department or university webpages.

 - Implement a system of rotating emphasis for GER assessment activities.